jonathanlokianto/Capstone/Machine Learning/README.md

 | Task 3   | Data cleaning          | Training and testing CNN | Hyperparameter tuning                | Refining the model based on feedback    |

 ## Model Description
-Dektes uses Convolutional Neural Network which accept Image input and return a result between 0 to 1 from no stress detected to stress.
+Dektes uses Convolutional Neural Network which accepts Image input and returns a result between 0 to 1 from no stress detected to stress.

+## Source of Dataset
+Facial Expression of Fatigues (FEF) (https://www.kaggle.com/datasets/minhngt02/facial-expression-of-fatigues-fer)

 ## Library Used
+- Tensorflow
+- Numpy
+- Pandas
+- Matplotlib
+- Widgets
+- OS
+- Image
+- Pickle
+- Drive (from google.colab)

 ## File Directory